 - Network monitoring

 - Data backup and disaster recovery plan

 Once you find the provider that meets your specific requirements, be sure to ask a series of questions before committing to a contract.
 It’s best to have a clear understanding about what happens in the event of a disaster or damaged equipment.
 Find out what the skill level is of the support by asking about backgrounds and certifications.
 You should also be clear on how often maintenance is performed and if it involves downtime.
 The best providers will keep downtime to a minimum.

-Since not all IT consultant in Los Angeles have the best interests of their customers in mind, you may need to plan an ITexit to upgrade your services.
+Since not all IT services in Los Angeles have the best interests of their customers in mind, you may need to plan an ITexit to upgrade your services.
 Contact us at Integritechs Technology to discuss your technology needs.
 We’re ready to share our years of expertise to help keep your network running smoothly and to provide the state-of-the-art solutions.